13kparkin/mindcraft/README.md

 ## Specifying Profiles via Command Line

+You can specify which profiles to load in several ways:

+1. Configure the `roles` array in `settings.js` (recommended)
+2. Use the `--roles` argument: `node main.js --roles explorer,builder,scout`
-By default, the program will use the profiles specified in `settings.js`.
-You can specify one or more agent profiles using the `--profiles` argument: `node main.js --profiles ./profiles/andy.json ./profiles/jill.json`
+3. Use the `--profiles` argument to specify exact paths: `node main.js --profiles ./profiles/andy.json ./profiles/jill.json`

 ## Patches